wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 #### Establishing utility

-- How does the decision, task, or automated action of the tool, contribute to the security of your organisation?
+- How does the decision, task, or automated action of the tool, contribute to the security of your organization?
 What is the impact of this being incorrect?
 - If the tool provides information, who will be using this information?
 Will this information help them make decisions or perform their task?
 - How would the tool improve on the information already available?
 How will it improve the actions already taken?
 - What process is currently used to make the decision, or undertake the task, or action?
 Is the tool going to augment this process, or replace it?